FAQ: Everything You Need to Know About Visiting Yellowstone

 Q: Are there any hot springs we can swim or soak in?

 A: The hot springs in Yellowstone are not only fragile – they can be deadly.
 For the protection of these delicate natural features as well as the health and safety of our visitors, swimming or soaking in hot springs is not allowed.
-However, there are two hot springs that are legal to soak in since they flow in rivers, visitors can swim or soak in Boiling River and Firehole River.
-Note these are often very busy and parking can be very challenging.
-Outside the park there are a number of developed hot springs you can soak in: Chico Hot Springs, Bozeman Hot Springs, and Norris Hot Springs are all within a couple hours of the park.
+Outside the park there are a number of developed hot springs you can soak in: Yellowstone Hot Springs and Chico Hot Springs are closest to the park.

 Q: When does Old Faithful erupt?

 We hope we’ve answered your questions about visiting Yellowstone!
-Give us a call at 307 344 7311 or email us with any additional questions or to book your Yellowstone getaway today, or simply make your reservations online.
+Give us a call at 307-344-7311 with any additional questions or to book your Yellowstone Adventure today, or simply make your reservations online.
 We can’t wait to welcome you to the park!

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!